ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="460"></a>
 #### Trace Flag: 460
 Function: Replace error message [8152] with [2628] (`String or binary data would be truncated.
 The statement has been terminated.`).
-Description for [2628] mesage has useful information - which column had the truncation and which row.<br />
+Description for [2628] mesage has useful information - which column had the truncation and which row.
+Starting with SQL Server 2019 CTP 2.4, to accomplish this at the database level, see the VERBOSE_TRUNCATION_WARNINGS option in [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)].<br />
+**Note: This trace flag applies to SQL Server 2017 (14.x) CU12, and higher builds.**<br />
-**Note: Starting with database compatibility level 150, message ID 2628 is the default and this trace flag has no effect.**
+**Note: Starting with database compatibility level 150, message ID 2628 is the default and this trace flag has no effect.**<br />
-**Note: Don’t leave this trace flag enabled on global scope for SQL Server 2017 CU12 and CU13.
+**Note: Don’t leave this trace flag enabled on global scope for SQL Server 2017 CU12 and CU13.**<br />
 There’s at least one [bug](https://feedback.azure.com/forums/908035-sql-server/suggestions/36311467-traceflag-460-causing-truncation-errors-on-code-pa) on SQL Server 2017 CU13: table variables will throw errors saying their contents are being truncated even when no data is going into them.**<br />
 Link: [Docs Trace Flags]<br />
 Link: https://www.procuresql.com/blog/2018/09/26/string-or-binary-data-get-truncated/<br />